JDEVLab99/Searchplaces/README.md

 # Searchplaces
-Web application che permette di ricercare i punti di interesse che l'utente vuole sfruttando il dataset offerto da Google tramite l'utilizzo delle Google Places API.
-L'applicazione è disponibile al seguente URL https://searchplaces.jpinna.it/index.php
+Web application that allows you to search for the points of interest that the user wants by exploiting the dataset offered by Google through the use of the Google Places API.
+The application is available at the following URL